LairdCP/BLE_Gateway_Firmware/docs/aws_iot.md

 4. Set AWS endpoint

-    To direct the MG100 which AWS instance to connect to, the endpoint must be set.
+    To direct the Pinnacle 100 device which AWS instance to connect to, the endpoint must be set.
 To determine the correct endpoint login to the [AWS IoT console](https://console.aws.amazon.com/iot/) and click on the thing that was just registered.
 Go to the section labeled Interact and copy the endpoint listed under the HTTPS section.

     ![AWS Endpoint](images/aws/endpoint.png)
     *AWS Endpoint*